 Even putting your phone number in your email signature can put you at risk.
 As can giving your number to your dentist for appointment reminders or favorite food delivery service to get a "convenient" text notification.
-Even using two-step authentication services (which we hope you do!) requires you to give up your phone number.
+Even using two-factor authentication (which we hope you do!) can require you to give up your phone number.

 If you enter your number on a form or online, there's a chance that your number will end up in someone else's hands.

 3. Big data has killed privacy

 We live in an age where computers are so smart and fast they can crawl the web and look at billions of data points instantly.
 In a blink they can look at everything you like, post, or tweet.
 They can mine census data and other public records, such as how much you paid for your house and whether or not it was ever foreclosed upon.
 Just search for yourself on PeekYou – you’ll be amazed at the number of companies that claim to have information about your family, income, phone number and much, much more.
 (Check out our guide to removing yourself from people search services.)

 Again, the more information you share online, the easier it’s going to be for someone to get your mobile number.

 4. Technology can dial zillions of random numbers like it’s nothing

 We’ve all received calls that don’t have another human on the other end.
 Not only is the call robodialed, but the process of finding your number is automated as well.
 Dialing devices can figure out and call all possible phone number combinations, including unlisted and mobile numbers.

 When you call 800, 888, and 900 numbers your phone number can be captured by a system called "Automatic Number Identification" or ANI.
 ANI automatically identifies and stores your number and matches it with other online digital markers associated with you.

 6. The credit bureaus give away your information